Diversity and Work Environment Initiatives That Make Casio a Great Place to Work

 Casio is working to create workplace environments that allow non-Japanese employees to relax and continue working long term after joining the company.
 Casio has implemented initiatives that take account of linguistic, cultural, customs and other differences.
 These initiatives include adding English descriptions to cafeteria menus and illustrations of types of meat to accommodate dietary restrictions based on religious precepts, the provision of special leave to take part in important events in employees’ home countries and to create opportunities to meet with family and relatives in their home countries once every few years, and the establishment of a prayer room at the company for Muslim employees.
 Casio’s non-Japanese employees play active roles in diverse workplaces while displaying their individuality.

-Encouraging the Hiring of Seniors / Supporting the Lives and Employment of Seniors
+Encouraging Seniors to Play an Active Role / Supporting the Lives and Employment of Seniors

-Casio has a Senior Employee Program to provide retirement-age employees with employment opportunities, and to effectively utilize the skills and know-how that these individuals have accumulated over the course of their careers.
-It revised this program following amendment of the Act for Stabilization of Employment of Older Persons in fiscal 2014.
-Under the post-revision program, Casio offers continued employment with reasonable treatment according to past performance and the roles and responsibilities assumed after retirement age.
+In accordance with the revised Act for Stabilization of Employment of Older Persons, Casio’s Senior Employee Program provides retirement-age employees with employment opportunities, and to effectively utilize the skills and know-how that these individuals have accumulated over the course of their careers.
+Under the program, Casio offers continued employment with reasonable treatment according to past performance and the roles and responsibilities assumed after retirement age.
 The system creates workplaces where seniors can continue using their career skills and expertise within the Casio group.
+In July 2019, we fully revied Senior Employee Program to continue to build workplaces in which seniors can play an even more active role.

 Clarifying roles when hiring senior employees

-Raising awareness of the need for career planning when looking ahead to retirement and re-employment
+Raising awareness of the need for career planning when looking ahead to 50s and 60s

 Prioritizing Local Hiring and Promotion at Subsidiaries outside Japan